What is the Exit 16 DDI Project?

 How long will construction take?

-The project is scheduled to be advertised for bid in the Fall of 2019.
-The contract will be awarded in the Winter of 2020.
+The project is scheduled to be advertised for bid in the Winter of 2022.
+The contract will be awarded in the Spring of 2022.

 How can I learn more about the project?